Huayna Picchu 65 articles

 • Sunscreen and sunglasses.

-• Water in canteen.
+• Water in a canteen.

 • Insect repellent.